armijnhemel/compliance-scripts/copyright-statements/README.md

 Licenses will be concatenated, but copyright/author statements will not be and if there is more than one author/copyright statement a new row will be used for each statement > 1.

+If only results with results should be processed you can specify a flag to ignore all empty results:

+    $ python3 generate-copyright-list.py -j /tmp/scancode.json -d /tmp/busybox-1.28.0/ -o /tmp/copyrights.txt -z yes